 Puppet has the built-in capability to run a complete Puppet master server using Ruby’s WEBrick library.

 The WEBrick Puppet master server is not capable of handling production-level numbers of agent nodes.
 Since it can’t handle concurrent connections, it will be quickly overwhelmed by as few as 10 agents.
-You should never run a WEBrick Puppet master in production, and should always configure a Rack Puppet master server instead.
+You should never run a WEBrick Puppet master in production.

 For details about invoking the Puppet master command, see the puppet master man page.